Stephen M. Ross: Cornell Tech

+Palm Beach County

+In 2023, Ross donated $8 million to fund education initiatives in Palm Beach County.
+The Stephen M. Ross Emerging Scholars Program at Palm Beach State college was created with the donated funds.
+The program will fund college prep in high schools in addition to postsecondary scholarships for graduates of Palm Beach Lakes and Forest Hill Schools.

 Politics

 Ross has contributed major donations to individuals and organizations of both the Democratic and Republican parties.
 He has previously donated funds to Chuck Schumer, Jerry Nadler, Andrew Cuomo, George Pataki, the Democratic Senatorial Campaign Committee, the Democratic Congressional Campaign Committee, the New Jersey Democratic State Committee, the New York Republican State Committee, and the Republican National Committee.

 Ross was a major supporter and contributor to the Mitt Romney 2012 presidential campaign.

 In August 2019, it was reported that Ross would host a major fundraiser for the Donald Trump 2020 presidential campaign at his Hamptons home on August 9.

 In response to calls for boycotts of companies affiliated with Ross, a spokesperson for Equinox and SoulCycle told CNN, "Neither Equinox nor SoulCycle have anything to do with the event later this week and do not support it.
 As is consistent with our policies, no company profits are used to fund politicians."

 In 2021, his super PAC, Common Sense NYC, spent $550,000 to oppose eight progressive Democrats in New York City's 2021 City Council election.
 They succeeded in helping defeat six of the eight Democrats.